jfdlv/troika-pdf-creator/README.md

 Will be a toolkit to generate content for troika! tabletop rpg.
 For now there are 2 features, one that creates a pdf with a background for the game depending on the data you introduce, and other that walks you through the process of creating a character for the Game, generating a pdf with your character when you're done.

+If you are familiarized with troika! and you doubt if the creation of characters is following the rules let me tell you explicitly here that the creation of the characters on the present project follow the exact same logic you find in the rule book.

 Tentative future features:

 * Make a visual initiative tracker.